underscorefunk/build-apps-with-rust/src/cargo_leptos/setup.md

 listening on http://127.0.0.1:3000
 ```

 This means that we can now visit the url 127.0.0.1:3000, and see our placeholder Leptos app.
+Leptos will use port 3001 by default to watch for updates.